Some States Require a Real Estate Attorney at Closing — Does Yours?

 Mediate contract disputes

-Attorneys can also act as a mediator between buyers and sellers in a contract dispute.
-The attorney can look back on the sale documents and provide both parties with an unbiased, legal perspective.
+Attorneys can also act as mediators between buyers and sellers in a contract dispute.
+The attorney can look back at the sale documents and provide both parties with an unbiased legal perspective.

 “I call the attorneys that we work with on a regular basis when I have a buyer or seller in dispute over something, and I need some clarification on the actual contract,” says Cowart.
 “Sometimes they’re the voice of reason.”